 These unusual circumstances will not limit our creative flow, rather stimulate our resourcefulness.

-Choose one or two workshops to focus on for three weeks of instruction.
+Choose one or two workshops to focus on.
 Collaborate with peers and learn from faculty who are eager to provide a structure and environment to develop and grow your craft.

 Animation allows you to tell powerful visual stories.
 In this workshop you try your hand at stop-motion animation, claymation, rotoscoping, and time-lapse photography, while learning the 12 Principles of Animation.
 You will develop foundational animation skills and apply those techniques through the production processes, using digital tools and physical mediums.
 Students will have a chance to work through a variety of exercises and to create a final work of their choice.
 Through individual and group projects, you bring your ideas to the screen and gain proficiency with digital tools like Photoshop, AfterEffects, Premiere Pro, and iStopMotion.